nickbrandt/GitLab/doc/integration/jira_development_panel.md

 - Download the class from Atlassian's knowledgebase to Jira's server, for example to `/tmp`.
 - Use the same Java runtime as Jira.
-- Pass all networing related parameters that Jira is called with such as proxy settings or an alternative root truststore (`-Djavax.net.ssl.trustStore`):
+- Pass all networking-related parameters that Jira is called with, such as proxy settings or an alternative root truststore (`-Djavax.net.ssl.trustStore`):

 ```shell